albuch/sbt-dependency-check/README.md

-dependencyCheckNuspecAnalyzerEnabled | Sets whether or not the .NET Nuget Nuspec Analyzer will be used. | true dependencyCheckNugetConfAnalyzerEnabled | Sets whether the _experimental_ .NET Nuget packages.config Analyzer will be used. | false dependencyCheckCocoapodsEnabled | Sets whether or not the _experimental_ Cocoapods Analyzer should be used. | true dependencyCheckSwiftEnabled | Sets whether or not the _experimental_ Swift Package Manager Analyzer should be used. | true dependencyCheckBundleAuditEnabled | Sets whether or not the Ruby Bundle Audit Analyzer should be used. | true dependencyCheckPathToBundleAudit| The path to Ruby Bundle Audit. |
+dependencyCheckNuspecAnalyzerEnabled | Sets whether or not the .NET Nuget Nuspec Analyzer will be used. | true dependencyCheckNugetConfAnalyzerEnabled | Sets whether the _experimental_ .NET Nuget packages.config Analyzer will be used. | false dependencyCheckCocoapodsEnabled | Sets whether or not the _experimental_ Cocoapods Analyzer should be used. | true dependencyCheckMixAuditAnalyzerEnabled | Sets whether or not the _experimental_ Mix Audit Analyzer should be used. | tue dependencyCheckMixAuditPath | Sets the path to the mix_audit executable; only used if mix audit analyzer is enabled and experimental analyzers are enabled. | dependencyCheckSwiftEnabled | Sets whether or not the _experimental_ Swift Package Manager Analyzer should be used. | true dependencyCheckBundleAuditEnabled | Sets whether or not the Ruby Bundle Audit Analyzer should be used. | true dependencyCheckPathToBundleAudit| The path to Ruby Bundle Audit. |